rdegraafwhizzkit/vigor2130-scrape-api/README.md

-A newline separated string with space separated records that contain the protocol, source ip address and port, destination ip address and port and the connection state if the protocol is tcp
+A newline separated string with space separated records that contain the protocol, source ip address and port, destination ip address and port and the connection state if the protocol is tcp.

 ```
 tcp 192.168.1.243:50555 1.2.3.4:80 ESTABLISHED\n